heydevanand/Learn2Contribute/README.md

 # Learn2Contribute

-Welcome to Learn2Contribute, an open source web application.
+Welcome to Learn2Contribute, an open source hub.
 Our mission is to make learning about open source, programming, and related topics an engaging and fun experience.
-While we're currently in the design and prototype phase, we're dedicated to creating a dynamic platform that will bring the world of open source to life.

 ## Our Mission

-Learn2Contribute, an open-source, gamified, web application designed to bridge the gap between academic knowledge and industry-ready skills.
+Learn2Contribute, an open-source project to bridge the gap between academic knowledge and industry-ready skills.
 Our mission is to make learning about open source and contributing to it an engaging and interactive experience.
-With compatibility on Windows, Linux, and macOS, Learn2Contribute aims to create a fun and interactive environment where users can immerse themselves in the world of open source, gain valuable skills, and make meaningful contributions.
+We have started this project as an initiative to bring every thing together to make learning easy for our fellow open source enthusiasts.
 Let's make learning not only educational but also enjoyable!

-## Development Phase

-This project is currently in the **designing phase**.
-We are actively working on the initial project design and planning.
-The development phase will follow shortly.
-We are open to contributions and collaboration at this stage.

 ## What we want?

 In the dynamic landscape of technology and open source, there exists a gap between academic knowledge and industry-ready skills.
 Many aspiring individuals and students possess theoretical understanding but often lack practical exposure and awareness of open source contributions, technologies, opportunities, and competitions.
+Learn2Contribute is place which gives you chance to learn about open source as well as practice it real time by contributing to our project and other projects on GitHub.

 ## Learn2Contribute's Objective